 When you are away, accidents and medical emergencies can happen and end up being hugely expensive to treat.
 That’s why these are important aspects of your travel insurance to consider, especially if you are travelling with a medical condition or while pregnant.
 A policy should also provide cover for repatriation back to Ireland if necessary.

 My Top Tips:

 This is the number one reason why people take travel insurance, however the key is to make sure you are adequately insured.
 Medical bills in the States can be colossal and in some countries public hospitals can be in poor condition.
-Ideally you want a full medical travel cover so that you are covered in a private hospital and for air ambulance, should you not be able to fly home on a commercial flight.
+Ideally you want a full medical travel insurance cover so that you are covered in a private hospital and for air ambulance, should you not be able to fly home on a commercial flight.
 Remember the European Health Insurance Card (formerly E111) only covers you in a public hospital, not private, and in European countries only.

 If you or a close family member, have a pre – existing illness you MUST disclose this to the insurance company at the time you book your policy, otherwise you may not be covered.
 This also applies for cancellation purposes too.

 Cancellation and Curtailment